Which Computer Should I Buy? What to look for when buying a computer

 This is a fancy name for a built-in DVD/CD drive.

-When was the last time you used either?
+When was the last time you used a CD or DVD?
 Exactly.
-You don’t need one.
+You don’t really need a player.

 If you do need to play a CD or DVD, you can buy a player that plugs into a USB port for a few bucks.